piyushrustagi/rupeewatch/report.md

 ## 7. Limits

-- **Not trading advice.** Outputs must not be used to make leveraged trading decisions.
+* **Not trading advice.** Outputs are statistical forecasts, not financial recommendations.
+Even a low RMSE does not imply profitability — transaction costs, slippage, and leverage can turn a directionally correct model into a loss-making strategy.

-- **No causal claims.** SHAP values reflect predictive importance, not causal effects.
+* **No causal claims.** This study is predictive rather than causal.
+The estimated relationships between macro-financial variables and INR/USD volatility should therefore be interpreted as forecasting associations rather than structural macroeconomic effects.
+SHAP values reflect how much each feature shifts the model’s prediction, not whether that feature causes the exchange rate to move.
+A high SHAP score for VIX means the model relies heavily on it for prediction, not that VIX independently drives INR/USD movements.

-- **Short horizon only.** All forecasts are 1-day-ahead.
-Not validated for multi-day horizons.
+* **Short horizon only.** All forecasts are 1-day-ahead.
+Forecast error compounds quickly beyond one step — a model with RMSE of 0.003 at t+1 may be meaningless at t+5 because errors accumulate and the input features drift.

-- **Daily data only.** Intraday dynamics are not captured.
+* **Daily data only.** The pipeline is trained on end-of-day closes.
+Intraday volatility spikes, flash crashes, or opening gaps are invisible to the model and will not be reflected in next-day forecasts.

-- **Overfitting risk.** BiLSTM and HMM are complex models fit on 10 years of data.
-They may degrade on genuinely out-of-sample future data.
+* **Overfitting risk.** BiLSTM and HMM are high-capacity models trained on 10 years of data.
+In-sample fit may be strong while out-of-sample generalization degrades — especially across macro regime shifts not present in the training window.

-- **Regime labels are estimates.** HMM regimes are inferred, not observed.
-Labels may shift across different seeds or sample lengths.
+* **Regime labels are estimates.** HMM regimes are latent states inferred by the model, not labelled ground truth.
+The same data can produce different regime assignments under different random seeds, initialization schemes, or sample lengths — treat regime labels as approximate, not definitive.

-- **Macro features are predictive signals only.** No causal identification strategy is claimed.
+* **Macro features are predictive signals only.** Variables like VIX, DXY, and crude oil are included because they improve forecast accuracy, not because a causal identification strategy (e.g. instrumental variables or a natural experiment) has been applied.
+Correlation-based inclusion is not equivalent to causal inference.
 ---

 ## 8. If The Result Was Null Or Weak